pacomisval/Gnommo_api/CONTRIBUTING.md

 The goal of this process is to keep the list of open issues and pull requests focused on work that is actionable and important for the maintainers and the community.

 Pull Request Reviews & releasing
-Releasing Appapinode is fully automated using semantic-release.
+Releasing Gnomos_Librery is fully automated using semantic-release.
 Once merged into the master branch, semantic-release will automatically release a new version based on the commit messages of the pull request.
 For it to work correctly, make sure that the correct commit message conventions have been used.
 The ones relevant are

 fix: … will bump the fix version, e.g. 1.2.3 → 1.2.4
 feat: … will bump the feature version, e.g. 1.2.3 → 1.3.0